-There are currently very few coordinated services for relatives and friends to travel to and from a prison in Scotland.
-Sometimes a relative may be held some distance from the family home and this can make the planning of the journey to the prison difficult.
+Families Outside has found that there are no coordinated services for relatives and friends to travel to and from a prison in Scotland.
+Sometimes, a relative may be held some distance from the family home, which can make planning the journey to the prison difficult.
 Some of the information here may help you plan for your journey.

-You must plan your journey in line with what time you need to be at the prison, rather than your visit time.
+- It would be best to plan your journey in line with what time you need to be at the prison rather than your visit time.

-If you over 16, a close relative of the prison, or sole visitor and receive certain benefits, or hold a Health Benefits Certificate, you may be able to get help with the cost of your visit from the Assisted Prison Visits Unit (APVU).
+If you are over 16, a close relative of the person in prison, or a sole visitor and receive certain benefits, or hold a Health Benefits Certificate, you may be able to get help with the cost of your visit from Get Help with The Cost of Prison Visits.

 - Income Support

 - Working tax credit (which includes the disability element)